Prague to Budapest

 Local Travel

 From Prague Airport, there are several options for arrival to the city center by either public transportation or by taxi.
 Please ask us for details.
-At end of tour, if you fly out of Budapest, regular trains, operated by Hungarian State Railways, run from central Budapest to Budapest Nyugati Railway Station (journey time: under 30 minutes; fare: Ft 320).
+At the end of the tour, if you fly out of Budapest, regular trains, operated by Hungarian State Railways, run from central Budapest to Budapest Nyugati Railway Station (journey time: under 30 minutes; fare: Ft 320).
 The 200 E bus links the station to Terminals 2A and 2B during the day, while bus 900 links the airport and the station at night.
 Taxis are also a very practical and convenient option for local transportation.

 Climate